 [1] The William R. Moore School of Technology is an incorporated educational institution, and conducts a school in Memphis.
 The property here involved is not physically used for school purposes.
 The lessee uses it as a theatre.
-All the rental received fromthe property, however, is used by the owner in educational work.
-The William R. Moore-School of Technology is chartered as a corporation for general welfare, not for profit-Upon this state of facts it is obvious that the chancellor properly held that the William R. Moore School of Technology was not liable for taxes on the property-that the reversion was exempt.
-Ward Seminary v-Mayor & City Council of Nashville, 129 Tenn-413, 167 S. W. 113; University v.
+All the rental received from the property, however, is used by the owner in educational work.
+The William R. Moore-School of Technology is chartered as a corporation for general welfare, not for profitsuch procedure.

+Upon this state of facts it is obvious that the chancellor properly held that the William R. Moore School of Technology was not liable for taxes on the property-that the re-Ward Seminary vversion was exempt.
+Mayor & City Council of Nashville, 129 Tenn.
+413, 167 S. W. 113; University v.
 Cheney, 116 Tenn.
 261, 94 S. W. 90; M. E. Church v.
 Hinton, 92 Tenn.
 188, 21 S. W. 321.

 [2, 3] The question remains as to whether the leasehold owned by Loew's Metropolitan Theatre Company was taxable.
-It is conceded that the reversion and the leasehold whole, without attempting to value the lease- may be taxed separately, but it is insisted that there is no authority : such procedure.
+It is conceded that the reversion and the leasehold whole, without attempting to value the lease- may be taxed separately, but it is insisted